 Tens of thousands of vessels later, the brand operates from Old Town, Maine, distributing kayaks, stand-up paddleboards, fishing boats, and other water-sports accessories worldwide.

-Ocean Kayak took paddling sports to the next level with innovative features and great value-for-money recreational kayaks.
+Ocean Kayak took paddling sports, especially sea kayaking, to the next level with innovative features and great value-for-money recreational kayaks.
 Many would call them the king and queen of the Sit-On-Top and sea kayaks.

 Old Town Canoes are widely known and one of the largest and best canoe makers in the United States.
 They have been producing high quality water craft for well over 115 years from their home in Maine, New England.